Music ready to harvest at Hood River Garlic.

 Now that you have sorted out all the largest garlic seed stock and the beds are prepped, you are ready for planting garlic!

 HINTS- Vinyl gloves work great for planting garlic.
 They are thin enough to feel the cloves, ensuring that you are planting tips up!
+In colder weather conditions, I use thin rubber gloves by Wells Lamont.

 After tucking all your organic garlic seed into its winter bed, it likes a nice blanket of mulch.
 Old partially decomposed leaves work great, old seedless straw is also a great mulch.
 Spread mulch about six inches thick.